 - Use less text in ads which include a photo.
-Make the visual aspect the bomb of your ad.
+Make the visual aspect the priority of your ad.

 - Establish a bid strategy and budget.

-- Tailor your ads to be appealing to your target audience, not only to you.
+- Tailor your ads to be appealing to your target audience – not just to you.

 - Keep your forms and ads short and straightforward.

-- Plan the customers’ journey carefully, especially the page they will land on once they click on an external link.
+- Plan the customer journey carefully, especially the page they will land on once they click on an external link.

-- Facebook Insights is a powerful tool, use it to measure your performance.
+- Facebook Insights is a powerful tool, so use it to measure your performance.

 Facebook ads are diverse, and they have huge potential.
 Crafting high quality ads can be life-changing to a business.
 A good-looking brand image cannot exist without a solid advertising strategy on Facebook.
-Knowing who a business wants to speak to and the right way to deliver are the ingredients of a successful advertising campaign.
+Knowing who a business wants to speak to and the right way to deliver are key to a successful social media advertising campaign.